Dealing with Money in Argentina: Cash, Credit Cards, and Change

 A picture of a one peso Argentine coin

-One peso is worth less than US$.003
+One peso is now extinct being worth less than US$.001

 Argentina’s currency is the peso.